New Teacher Resume Example

 There are other soft skills that matter: patience, empathy, and problem-solving.
 If you highlight these, you show potential schools you’re ready for the real classroom.

-You want your resume to reflect these soft skills just like your hard skills.
+You want your resume to reflect these soft skills just like your hard skills, and a cover letter is another great way to showcase them.
 This gives your application a balanced and professional edge.

 Starting as a first year teacher, your education and certifications are front and center.
 Schools want to know you meet all state requirements from day one.